rwilliams/jrubywiki/Signal-Handling.md

 In some cases, as with Hotspot (OpenJDK/OracleJDK) there may be ways to reduce JVM signal usage (e.g. the `-Xrs` flag for Hotspot).

+Details about how Hotspot uses signals can be found here: http://www.oracle.com/technetwork/java/javase/signals-139944.html#gbzbl

+Details for IBM's J9 JVM are here: https://www.ibm.com/support/knowledgecenter/SSYKE2_8.0.0/com.ibm.java.zos.80.doc/user/signals.html

+A quick summary of interesting signals:

-* Hotspot is known to use `SEGV` in its garbage collector.
+* Hotspot is known to use `SEGV` and related signals to optimize null checks, among other things.
 * Hotspot may use `USR1` and `USR2` on some platforms.
 * Hotspot connects `INT` to a JVM-wide hard shutdown.
 If you wish to capture this signal, you must trap it yourself; unlike CRuby, JRuby will not automatically bind it to an `Interrupt`-raising handler.
+* Most JVMs connect `QUIT` to a dump of thread and basic heap information.
+If you wish to handle it, trap it yourself (but you will lose the built-in dump ability).
-* Platform-specific signals may not be mapped into JRuby, due to the fact that we have no per-platform compile phase.
+* Unusual platform-specific signals may not be mapped into JRuby, due to the fact that we have no per-platform compile phase.

+If you need to use a platform-specific or JVM-occupied signal, try the -Xrs flag.
+If this does not make the signal available, contact the JRuby team via a Github issue or other community medium.